-- And the second reason for starting by understanding how our basic needs work, is that online safety comes first because it is a matter of survival.
+- And the second reason for starting by understanding how basic needs work, is that online safety comes first because it's a matter of survival.

-So when it comes to kids online, we *start with safety.
+So when it comes to kids online, you *start with safety.

-This is why you see so many top 5 lists about apps to keep kids away from.
-Or the best apps to monitor your kids' online use.
+This is why you see so many top 5 lists about apps to keep your child away from.
+Or the best apps to monitor your child's online use.
 These bloggers and app makers are trying to attack safety first.

-And while I don't agree with the method (you can't actually KEEP kids safe, you have to teach them how to BE safe), I do understand the purpose.
+And while I don't agree with the method (you can't actually KEEP your child safe, you have to teach her how to BE safe), I do understand the purpose.

 But that * on *start is absolutely on purpose.

-Because real, tangible harm comes from stopping there and not continuing to teach our kids what they need to know next.
+Because real, tangible harm comes from stopping there and not continuing to teach your child what she needs to know next.

 Above, I kept using Glasser's car analogy, where some psychological needs always have to take a "backseat" to others.

-Another way to say this would be that most people have two needs powering their front wheels while the other two psychological needs follow along in the back wheels, not guiding our kids' behavior.
+Another way to say this would be that most people have two needs powering their front wheels while the other two psychological needs follow along in the back wheels, not guiding your child's behavior.